Input-to-state stability: ISS of time-delay systems

 In the ISS theory for time-delay systems two different Lyapunov-type sufficient conditions have been proposed: via ISS Lyapunov-Razumikhin functions and by ISS Lyapunov-Krasovskii functionals.
 For converse Lyapunov theorems for time-delay systems see.

 ISS of other classes of systems

-Input-to-state stability of the systems based on time-invariant ordinary differential equations is a quite developed theory.
+Input-to-state stability of the systems based on time-invariant ordinary differential equations is a quite developed theory, see a recent monograph.
 However, ISS theory of other classes of systems is also being investigated for time-variant ODE systems and hybrid systems.
 In the last time also certain generalizations of ISS concepts to infinite-dimensional systems have been proposed.